thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 Upload the TS tarball to one of the machines and proceed with the normal cluster creation process, using [tscli cluster create]({{ site.baseurl }}/reference/tscli-command-ref.html#cluster).

+If you are going to use GCS as your persistent storage, you must enable it when running this command.
+Example: `tscli cluster create 6.0-167.tar.gz --enable_cloud_storage=gcs`